aws-samples/serverless-patterns/cloudfront-lambda-url-rust/README.md

-# Amazon Cloudfront distribution on front of an Amazon API Gateway HTTP API to AWS Lambda
+# Amazon CloudFront to AWS Lambda URLs

-This pattern creates an Amazon Cloudfront distribution on front of an AWS Lambda function URL.
+This pattern creates an Amazon CloudFront distribution on front of an AWS Lambda function URL.

-Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/cloudfront-lambda-url-rust).
+Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/cloudfront-lambda-sam-rust).

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.